RWorker321/RWorker/index.md

 ### Reflection
-The process of enhancing the MERN stack template began with planning the functionality and complexity of my application.
+<p>The process of enhancing the MERN stack template began with planning the functionality and complexity of my application.
 I wanted to alter and expand upon the exercise-tracking application template by incorporating functionality such as API calls and additional database schemas.
-Also, providing the user with a sleep-metrics line chart will allow them to track their sleep duration from their sleep journal entries.
+Also, providing the user with a sleep-metrics line chart will allow them to track their sleep duration from their sleep journal entries.</p>

-One challenge that I faced while developing my project was integrating API request and response data into React components and states, especially for the HTTP request methods that required user parameters.
-Concepts such as string interpolation with template literals as the user’s parameters alleviated this hurdle and allowed me to integrate URI (Uniform Resource Identifier) component encoding for increased security.
+<p>One challenge that I faced while developing my project was integrating API request and response data into React components and states, especially for the HTTP request methods that required user parameters.
+Concepts such as string interpolation with template literals as the user’s parameters alleviated this hurdle and allowed me to integrate URI (Uniform Resource Identifier) component encoding for increased security.</p>

-Professor-provided feedback was essential in the creation of my project.
-The sleep-tracking application was my first project using the MERN stack.
-With each milestone covering software design/engineering, algorithms and data structures, and databases, I would integrate the feedback into both my narratives and project revisions.
+<p>Since this sleep-tracking application was my first project using the MERN stack, professor-provided feedback was essential in the creation and revisions of my project.
+The feedback given from each milestone provided me with suggestions to improve my final project and the narrative that would encompass the overall aim of the project and ePortfolio.
+With each milestone covering software design/engineering, algorithms and data structures, and databases, I would integrate the feedback into both my narratives and project revisions.</p>

 ### Challenges
 This is where I will list challenges